sauravlhs/BoardGame/README.md

    - Create a script to install Docker, required dependencies for Kubernetes, Add Kubernetes Repository and GPG Key, update the package, and install Kubernetes Components [On Master & Worker Node]
    - Create a new file eg. `k8.sh`
-   - paste the below command
+   - paste the below command:

      ```bash
      sudo apt install docker.io -y